Voliware/Template2/README.md

 # Template2
-Template2 is a tiny client-side library for rendering HTML and providing DOM manipulation functions.
+Template2 is a tiny client-side library for rendering and manipulating HTML.
+It also provides support for forms, tables, and popups.

 ## The Problem
-The simple task of rendering HTML has become overly complex.
-APIs must be studied and new systems must be learned.
+Rendering HTML has become complex.
+Heavy APIs are required to create basic web pages.
 Logic has found its way into HTML pages, and HTML has found itself in Javascript files.

 ## The Solution
-The Template library brings client-side web development forwards by enhancing the native HTMLElement.
-It provides some basic DOM manipulation and a `render()` function that updates the DOM from data.
+The Template library goes back to the roots of web development.
+Create HTML in your HTML files, and control the HTML in your Javascript files.
+Template is both a static and inheritable class that extends the native `HTMLElement`.
+It provides some basic DOM manipulation, such as `appendTo()` and `hide()`, and a `render()` function that updates the DOM from data.
 Template is desgined around using the HTML5 feature Custom Elements.
+If you already know native Javascript, you already know most of Template.

 ### Custom Elements
-[Custom Elements](https://tinyurl.com/y7vqn4df) let you define a custom HTML element.
-This lets you add functions and properties to a custom  HTMLElement.
-A `<form>` can be thought of as a custom element.
-The Custom Elements system can let you define any new HTML element such as `<user-element>`, which could provide some new methods to display user information.
+[Custom Elements](https://tinyurl.com/y7vqn4df) lets you create a custom HTML element such as `<user-element>`.
+This lets you add functions and properties to the element and all instances of it.
+A `<form>` can be thought of as a custom element, because it has more features than a regular `<div>`.

 You add functionality to a custom element in your Javascript code by extending the `HTMLElement` (or any of its child classes) and then registering it with the `customElements` global object.